Supplying extracellular potentials

 Note

-If you do not plan to resample (i.e., your FEM potentials are already computed at the exact locations of the fiber sections), it is often easier to use a 3D fiber model—unless your path is not truly 3D.
+If you do not plan to resample (i.e., your FEM potentials are already computed at the exact locations of the fiber sections), it is often easier to use a 3D fiber model—unless your path is truly 1D.
 In this case, you can directly assign the potentials to the fiber sections, as the coordinates will already match.

 # Get the coordinates where you need potentials